akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 We started off with a Python program that generated grids one square at a time.
 The pseudocode was something like this:

 1. Represent each square using a boolean: `True` is black, `False` is white.
 Rather than store a two-dimensional 15x15 array, we concatenate the rows and represent each grid as a length-225 array.
-2. Recursively generate rotationally symmetric grids by filling in the first \\(113 = \lceil 225/2 \rceiln\\) values with every combination of `True` and `False`.
+2. Recursively generate rotationally symmetric grids by filling in the first \\(113 = \lceil 225/2 \rceil\\) values with every combination of `True` and `False`.
 The remaining 112 values would just be the reverse of the first 112.
 3. For every grid, check the following conditions:
 - Check the three-letter minimum.
 In other words, a consecutive run of `False` values in any row or column must have length at least 3.
 - Run a depth-first search on the white squares to ensure connectedness.